IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 The remainder of the transaction requirements are established by the HTTP RESTful transaction being protected.

-Note: it is a major design of OAuth2.0 to have the token opaque to the client.
-For this reason, the Bearer token type is used.

 #### 3.72.6.1 SAML Token Option

-An Authorization Client that supports the SAML Token Option shall be able to accept and use a SAML assertion that complies with the XUA specification (see ITI TF-2b: 3.40.4.1.2 Message Semantics) as the access token for this request.
-A Resource Server that supports the SAML Token Option shall be able to accept and use a SAML assertion that complies with the XUA specification as the access token for a request.
+An Authorization Client that supports the SAML Token Option SHALL be able to incorporate a XUA compliant SAML assertion (see ITI TF-2b: 3.40.4.1.2 Message Semantics) as access token.
+A Resource Server that supports the SAML Token Option SHALL be able to accept and use a SAML assertion that complies with the XUA specification as the access token for requests.

-The SAML assertion shall be encoded as specified by SAML 2.0 Profile for OAuth 2.0 Client Authentication and Authorization Grants (RFC- 7522) rules for issuing and using SAML.
+The SAML assertion shall be encoded as specified by SAML 2.0 Profile for OAuth 2.0 Client Authentication and Authorization Grants [RFC 7522] rules for issuing and using SAML.
 This shall be included in the HTTP headers as an Authorization of type IHE-SAML.

 > GET /example/url/to/resource/location HTTP/1.1
 > Authorization: IHE-SAML fFBGRNJru1FQd\[...omitted for brevity...\]44AzqT3Zg
 > Host: examplehost.com

-Notes:

-1\.
-WS-Trust defines methods for converting between SAML and JWT tokens.
-This transaction does not specialize or change those methods.

-2\.
-The draft RFCs have not specified the authorization code yet.
-Until there are official codes assigned, IHE will use IHE-SAML.

 #### 3.72.6.2 OAuth Bearer Token Option